bassimeledath/bizkit/README.md

 # bizkit

 bizkit is a Python package to help streamlining business analytics data mining tasks.
-This package provides methods for market basket analysis, anomaly detection, customer survival analysis, customer clustering, and uplifting analysis.
-Implemented algorithms include mlxtend.apriori, sklearn.IsolationForest, lifelines.KaplanMeierFitter, [], and []. bizkit focuses on ease of use by providing a well-documented and consistent interface.
-The results are visualized via bokeh library, d3fgraph library, and [].
+This package provides models for market basket analysis, anomaly detection, time-to-event modelling, customer segmentation, and uplift modelling (in progress).
+Implemented algorithms include mlxtend.apriori, sklearn.IsolationForest, lifelines.KaplanMeierFitter, k-means, and catboost. bizkit focuses on ease of use by providing a well-documented and consistent interface.
+The results are presented in the interactive visualization via libraries of bokeh, d3fgraph, and plotly.

 # Reference